Becoming the Unusuals

 The rock n’ roll boa was one of Laurie Vitt‘s many reptiles.
 Vitt began collecting snakes, and handling the venomous kind, when he was nine years old.
 As a youth, Laurie’s bedroom was cohabitated by snakes.
 In autumn 1965, the Western Collegian student newspaper wrote: “He brings his pet boa constrictor, Herky, to the dances.
 Both he and Miss McDonald [Kathi McDonald] handle the seven-foot serpent, which dines monthly mostly on rats, baby chickens and whatever else he can swallow.
 Vitt the tenor sax and 12 string guitar player for the group [the Unusuals] is a 21-year-old biology major at Western.”

 The ever present boa constrictor made the Unusuals standout among their peers who were working the teen dance circuit.
 In 1965, Lan Roberts, a deejay at KJR-Seattle, played up the boa in a radio ad for the Target Ballroom in Burien.
 Click below to hear the radio spot.
-(It’s hosted at this website, so there is no need to use the back button to return to the article.)
+(It’s hosted at this website, so there is no need to use the back arrow to return to the article.)

 Lan Roberts and the Boa (Running time :51)